bigmat18/Mindflayer/100. Notes/Loop Schema Algorithms.md

 This algorithms is based on **triangular meshes**, and it is **primal** and **approximating**.
 Edges are spitted and new vertices are reconnected to create new triangles.

+From a combinatorial (topological) point of view, for each element in the mesh, the algorithm proceeds as follows:
+1. Do nothing for each face.
+2. For each edge, generate a new vertex at the center of the edge.
+3. Do nothing for each vertex.
+4. Connect the new vertices to each other.

 ![[Pasted image 20250403120421.png | 350]]
 ### Subdivision

 ![[Pasted image 20250403120511.png | 550]]

-We have two cases to applay weighted sum.
+We have two cases to apply weighted sum.
 - For the vertex add on edge (Left figure)
 - For the vertex that already exists, in this case it is move (Right figure).